ahmadalasiri/ahmadalasiri/README.md

 <h1 align="center">Hi 👋, I'm Ahmad</h1>
 <h2 align="center">👨🏻‍💻 About Me 👨🏻‍💻</h2>
-<h3 align="center">A passionate  Backend Software Engineer from Egypt 🚀.
+<h3 align="center">A passionate Software Engineer from Egypt 🚀.
 I have a strong passion for learning new technologies and building software solutions.
 I am always looking for ways to improve my skills and knowledge in the field of software development.</h3>

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ahmadalasiri" alt="ahmadalasiri" /></a> </p> -->
 <br>

+- 💼 Backend Engineer with expertise in Go, Node.js, TypeScript, and AWS cloud services.
+Passionate about building scalable and maintainable systems.

-- 👩🏻‍🎓 I have a Bachelor's degree in **Computer Science** from **Helwan University**.
+- 👨‍🎓 I hold a **Bachelor's Degree in Computer Science**

-- 🌱 I’m currently learning **Nest.js** and exploring **Distributed Systems** and **Microservices Architecture**.

-- 💬 Ask me about **Anything**.
-I am happy to help you.

-- 🔭 I’m looking for a new opportunity as a Backend Engineer.
+- 🚀 Currently mastering **Go** while diving deep into **Distributed Systems**, **Microservices Architecture**, and **Cloud-Native Development**.

+- 🌟 Skilled in designing RESTful APIs, implementing microservices, and working with various databases (MongoDB, PostgreSQL, Redis).

+- 📚 Continuously learning and exploring new technologies to stay at the forefront of software development.

-- 📄 Know about my experiences [My CV](https://flowcv.com/resume/ejsudpqps0)
+- 📄 For a detailed look at my professional journey, check out [My CV](https://flowcv.com/resume/ejsudpqps0)

+- 💬 Open to discussing anything related to backend development, system design, or software architecture!

 <!-- - ⚡ Fun fact: I love playing chess ♟ -->
 <h3> 📫 Connect with me: </h3>
 <p>
   <a href="https://linkedin.com/in/ahmadalasiri" target="blank">